 - Communities are provided with healthier food that is free of chemicals.

-- Communities produce different types of vegetables in order to exchange and barter with other communities encouraging entrepreneurial enterprises.
+- Communities can produce different types of vegetables to exchange and barter with other communities encouraging entrepreneurial enterprises.

 - Communities are able to ensure healthy economy practises by selling their products.